panoptes/panoptes.github.io/_posts/2016-07-08-status-update.md

 While the baseline instructions and electronics design are being completed, we are now seeking out individuals and groups who have a solid technical background to build the first generation of units.
 Builders in this phase will be testing our instructions (which may still be a work in progress) and our designs (multiple build may reveal unforeseen issues with the design), so they should be comfortable working with us in this beta tester role.

 These first generation builders will help us refine our design and our instructions and will hopefully be the first members of a growing PANOPTES online community and can help us recruit and mentor future generations of builders.
-If you are interested in being a PANOPTES beta tester, please [contact us](contact.html).
+If you are interested in being a PANOPTES beta tester, please (contact us)[contact.html].

 ## Software

-Currently, a lot of work is also going in to the observatory control system (POCS)[https://github.com/panoptes/POCS] and too much is changing within that code to fully describe here.
-If you are interested in the details of the code development, please follow (POCS on github)[https://github.com/panoptes/POCS] or directly email (info@projectpanoptes.org)[info@projectpanoptes.org] for more information.
+Currently, a lot of work is also going in to the observatory control system [POCS](https://github.com/panoptes/POCS) and too much is changing within that code to fully describe here.
+If you are interested in the details of the code development, please follow [POCS on github](https://github.com/panoptes/POCS) or directly email [info@projectpanoptes.org](info@projectpanoptes.org) for more information.

 In addition, we are beginning a project to take the image analysis algorithm developed by Olivier Guyon during our initial prototype phase and wrap a fully automated pipeline around it which can analyze the many tens of thousands of stars we expect to observe each night.
 This pipeline will integrate with our cloud software (also in the early design phase) which will combine the data from many units to build up the sensitivity needed to detect exoplanet transits.